How ingredients are absorbed by our skin (and why you should care)

 Now that you’ve had a crash course in skin absorption, how do you feel about your current skincare products?
 Are you thinking about reevaluating the need for multiple leave on products?

-I know I did!
-It's also one of the reasons I started making my own skincare products... to minimize my exposure to unnecessary and questionable ingredients.
+But, if you're second guessing your choice of products, then just know we're here to help when you're ready to switch.
+One of the reasons I started making my own skincare products was to minimize my exposure to unnecessary and questionable ingredients.

-And, that's what Return to Eden is all about, packing as many good ingredients as possible into a single product while limiting the use of any unnecessary ingredient.
-It's as clean as we can get it without aseptic manufacturing (which none of us can afford anyways).
+And, that's why we try to pack as many good ingredients as possible into a single product while limiting the use of any unnecessary ingredient.
+Return to Eden products are as clean as we can get them.
 To shop these products, click here

 If this blog post raises more questions than answers, don’t worry, we’re here to help!
 Just reach out to us for any questions you have big or small about skincare ingredients.
 And, rest assured, we’ve taken skin absorption into account during product development.